-The Outstanding Political Science Student Award was established by the Department of Political Science in 2002 to recognize a student who has exhibited outstanding leadership, service, and academic achievement.
+The Trevor Morris Outstanding Political Science Student Award was established by the Department of Political Science in 2021 to commemorate the life and service of one of the department's most notable faculty members, Dr. Trevor Morris.
+This award recognizes students who have exhibited outstanding leadership, service, and academic achievement.
 The student must be majoring in Political Science and selected by department faculty.
 The award usually consists of a \$100 honorarium and a certificate of recognition.
 The student's name will be inscribed on a plaque permanently displayed in the Trustees Building.